L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Introduction

-When discussing LoD2 building models used for accurate registration, a particularly critical issue is their inherent uncertainty.
+When discussing LoD2 building models used for accurate registration, a particularly critical issue is their inherent model uncertainty.
+In this context, model uncertainty does not refer to the traditional statistical or probabilistic interpretation, such as variance or covariance describing the positional accuracy of LoD2 model coordinates.
+The \emph{model uncertainty} is defined as the inconsistency between the final model, produced through a predefined generation process, and the actual building object, specifically in terms of geometric and structural representation.
 The encountered uncertainty stems from the current model generation process, which typically relies on 2D building footprints from the cadastral registry.
 As illustrated in Figure \ref{model uncertainty}, the building footprint is defined by the outermost structural elements.
+Therefore, it is important to clarify that this study targets structural or generative inconsistencies between LoD2 models and real-world facades rather than statistical error propagation modeled via covariance matrices.

 As seen in Figure \ref{model uncertainty}, buildings typically consist of various structural elements from the foundation to the roof, such as wall plinth (in red), exterior facade (in blue), and overhanging roof (in orange).
 Cadastral surveying regulations define which of these elements should be included in the model.
 Typically, a horizontal offset exists between a building’s plinth and its upper facade.
 Depending on the architectural style, this offset can range from several centimeters to decimeters.
-Since LoD2 building models are generally reconstructed by extruding building footprints to prototypical roof shapes from Airborne Laser Scanning (ALS) data \citep{roschlaubINSPIREKONFORM3DBUILDING2016}, the modeled wall surfaces actually only align with the building's plinths, not facades.
-Consequently, the building plinths that closely correspond to footprint should be more suited for establishing correspondences with modeled wall surfaces.
+Since LoD2 building models are generally reconstructed by extruding building footprints to prototypical roof shapes from Airborne Laser Scanning (ALS) data \citep{roschlaubINSPIREKONFORM3DBUILDING2016}, the modeled wall surfaces actually only align with the building's plinths, not exterior facades.
+Consequently, the building plinths that closely correspond to the footprint should be more suited for establishing correspondences with modeled wall surfaces.